 Home Health Care.
-Benefits are available for covered services performed by a home health agency or other provider in your home.
-The following are services provided by a home health agency:
+The following services provided by a home health agency:

 - 1. Services of a registered nurse or licensed vocational nurse under the supervision of a registered nurse or a physician. - 2.
 Services of a licensed therapist for physical therapy, occupational therapy, speech therapy, or respiratory therapy. - 3.
 Services of a medical social service worker. - 4.
 Services of a health aide who is employed by (or who contracts with) a home health agency.
 Services must be ordered and supervised by a registered nurse employed by the home health agency as professional coordinator.
-These services are covered only if you are also receiving the services listed in 1 or 2 above.
-Other organizations may give services only when approved by the claims administrator, and their duties must be assigned and supervised by a professional nurse on the staff of the home health agency or other provider as approved by the claims administrator. - 5.
+These services are covered only if you are also receiving the services listed in 1 or 2 above. - 5.
 Medically necessary supplies provided by the home health agency.